bhatia89/DNSC-6301-Project-27/README.md

 #### Iteration Plots
 ![Iteration Plot](iteration1.png)
 ![Iteration Plot](iterationfinal.png)
 * Figure 3: Iteration plots showing the AUC on training and validation.
 Divergence of the training AUC and validation AUC is indicative of overfitting.
 Higher hispanic to white AIR is indicative of a fairer model.
 Depth 6 has a high AUC and a high AIR.
 Depth 7 has a slightly lower AUC but higher AIR.
 Choosing a depth will involve a tradeoff between performance and fairness.
-* Divergence of the test AUC and validation AUC is indicative of overfitting.

 #### Decision Tree Model